5 Effective Variations of a Glute Bridge (Demo Videos)

-Often incorporated in Pilates, yoga, and physical therapy, the glute bridge is a popular bodyweight exercise that decreases lower back and hip pain while strengthening your legs, abs, and butt.
+Often incorporated in pilates, yoga, and physical therapy, the glute bridge is a popular bodyweight exercise that decreases lower back and hip pain while strengthening muscles such as your gluteus maximus and thighs.

 If these benefits sound appealing to you, scroll down for more about the basic glute bridge and its variations.

 You’ll learn them in no time.
 Just grab a couple portable pieces of equipment as mentioned below, and (gently) hit the floor!

 Also, if you are looking for an exercise routine, look no further.
 Go PRO today for access to certified personal trainers, workout plans, and more.

 The glute bridge involves pushing your hips off the floor while maintaining as straight a back as possible.
 Glute bridgesYou can perform it at different paces, by slowly rolling your back upward . . . or popping up more quickly.
 Either way you go about it, this exercise will make you stronger.

 The following two videos demonstrate the basic bridge — both slower and faster — and then a slight variation using a ball or a band to keep your thighs closer together.

 #2 – Weighted Glute Bridge

 The weighted glute bridge just means performing a bridge with a weight plate on your hips.
 Adding this extra weight activates more muscle groups.
 You’ll get sturdier abs, hip flexors, hamstrings, lower back muscles, and glutes (obviously).